Codestellation/statsd/README.md

 # Usage

-The main interface of  `Codestellation.Statsd` is `IStatsdClient` interface which contains a bunch of methods to send metrics to a statsd server.
-It has two implementations^
+he main interface of  `Codestellation.Statsd` is `IStatsdClient` which contains a bunch of methods to send count, gauge, and timing metrics to a statsd server.
+It has two implementations:
 * `StatsdClient` - simple synchronous client which is not thread safe.
 If you want to use it in a multithreaded environment consider instace per thread scenario.
 * `BackgroundStatsdClient` - asynchronous client which uses a background task to send metrics.
 It's absolutely thread safe.

-The usage is as simple as:
+# Configuration
+## Configuration by code
+An instance of `IStatsdClient` could be configured manually
 ```
+var settings = new UdpChannelSettings
+{
+    Host = "my-host",
+    IgnoreSocketExceptions = true,
+    Port = 8085
+};
-var channel = new UdpChannel("statsd-server.org", 8888);
+var channel = new UdpChannel(settings);
-var client = new StatsdClient(channel);
+var client = new StatsdClient(channel, prefix:"ideal");

 var count = new Count("bananas", 10);
 client.LogCount(count);